College of Arts & Media

 - Requests for a retroactive change from a letter grade to an incomplete will not be considered.

-The student is responsible for requesting an incomplete grade and submitting all of the appropriate paperwork and obtaining approvals.
+The student is responsible for requesting an incomplete grade, submitting all of the appropriate paperwork and obtaining approvals.
 Please contact the program for additional information.

 Curricular Changes and Course Substitutions